 Monitors traffic in real time, and executes various actions if a certain pattern appears in the command line or on screen.
 Predefined patterns could be a risky command or text in a text-oriented protocol, or a suspicious window title in a graphical connection.
 In the case of detecting a suspicious user action, Safeguard can log the event, send an alert or immediately terminate the session.

-Since users have no direct access to resources, the enterprise is protected against viruses, malware or other dangerous items on a privileged user’s system.
-Safeguard for Privileged Sessions can proxy and record Unix/Linux, Windows, network devices, firewalls, routers and more.
+Since users have no direct access to resources, the enterprise is protected against unauthorized and unfettered access to sensitive data and systems.
+Safeguard for Privileged Sessions can proxy and record to many target resources, including UNIX/Linux, Windows, network devices, firewalls, routers and more.

 Effectively managing privileged accounts is critical to security and compliance efforts.
 Read this paper to learn the risk associated with privileged accounts and solutions that can effectively mitigate those risks.